 To do so, hover your mouse over the symbol to the left of the speaker (volume) icon, as seen below.
 If you’re connected through ethernet, the symbol next to ‘ICO Guest WiFi’ will appear, but Wi-Fi connections will appear as the icon below.
 Whether no Wi-Fi networks appear in the list and a notice appears stating that no connections are available, either wait and see if Windows manages to install network drivers automatically or manually install them (provided you downloaded them as advised earlier).

 Allow Windows to do its job for at least half an hour after you have a functioning internet connection.
 Then look at Device Manager (right-click the Windows icon at the bottom-left of the desktop to see it in the menu).
 There will be no yellow exclamation points next to any gadgets if everything is in order.
 The driver for the network controller is missing in this case.

-If this is the case, double-click the network controller’s name to bring up the properties.
-In the window that appears, click Update Driver and point it to the drivers you downloaded earlier; you may need to unzip the files if the download has a.zip file ending.
-To do so, just double-click the downloaded file and select a location to extract the contents.
+Double-click the network controller’s name to bring up the properties if this is the case.
+In the window that appears, click Update Driver and point it to the drivers you downloaded earlier; you may need to unzip the files if the download has an a.zip file ending.
+To do so, double-click the downloaded file and select a location to extract the contents.

 Also Checkout: How To Record A Microsoft Teams Meeting

 After reinstalling Windows 10, you can restore your applications.